biocore/qiime/doc/scripts/group_significance.rst

   appropriate for the data.
 For instance, the script will error if you use the Mann-Whitney-U test and one of your group sizes is smaller than 20.
 It is likely that assumptions about the distribution of the data, the distribution of the variance, etc. are not robustly met.
-IT IS YOUR REPSONSIBILTY TO CHECK THAT YOU ARE USING AN APPROPRIATE TEST.
+IT IS YOUR RESPONSIBILITY TO CHECK THAT YOU ARE USING AN APPROPRIATE TEST.
 For more information on assumptions made by the tests, please view the following resources: